THEval. Evaluation Framework for Talking Head Video Generation: THEval Metrics

 We introduce our proposed \textsc{THEval}, which combines 8 algorithmic and perceptual metrics.
 Drawing from recent video generation benchmarks \citep{huang2023vbench}, our framework entails 3 core dimensions representing (i) \textit{quality}, (ii) \textit{naturalness}, as well as (iii) \textit{synchronization}.
-A visual representation of the results is available in Figure \ref{fig:spider_res} and an in-depth formulation is described in Appendix \ref{sec:appendix_metric_details}.
+A visual representation of the results is available in Figure \ref{fig:spider_res}.
 We proceed with the motivation and implementation of each metric.